Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-5-1-release-notes.md

 ### Known Issues

 - Installer
-  - In macOS, Tizen Studio related file are marked as Malware, hence it is recommended to select **Anywhere** under allow apps as described in https://www.imore.com/how-open-apps-anywhere-macos-catalina-and-mojave
+  - In macOS, Tizen Studio related files are marked as Malware, hence it is recommended to select **Anywhere** under allow apps as described in https://www.imore.com/how-open-apps-anywhere-macos-catalina-and-mojave
 - Tizen Studio
   - In macOS, if the UI perspectives are not displayed properly after updating Tizen Studio, it is recommended to restart the IDE.
-This issue is because of the uncleared cache from the previous installation.
+This issue can occur because of the uncleared cache from the previous installation.
-  - In case if you see any old perspective, it is recommended to create a new workspace and import the projects to the new workspace to resolve the issue.
+  - In case you see any old perspective, it is recommended to create a new workspace and import the projects to the new workspace to resolve the issue.
-  - In macOS from catalina and above versions, Native Templates-5.5 will not build with CLI when compiler is set to **gcc**.
+  - In macOS from Catalina and above versions, Native Templates-5.5 will not build with CLI when the compiler is set to **gcc**.
 - Common
   - If you install Tizen Studio in a directory that requires administrator privileges for access.
 For example, for **C:\ProgramFiles** location administrator privilege is needed to run the Tizen SDK tools.
 The Tizen Installer and the baseline SDK Installer alerts you if you try to install it into such a directory.
 - Web and Native IDE